call911nowplz/Spiriten.cf/Server_Side/server_hosts.md

 top performance for about $31.80.
 This runs on unknown "powerful" CPUs hosted somewhere in Denmark.
 Again, support may be limited due to a small team.
 Be wary of this information, due to it being in Danish I had to Google translate.

+[System413](https://www.system413.com/game) : System413 offers hosting charging about $2 per GB of ram with a Ryzen 9 5950X - which is actually a lie.
+That's their best CPU used in one of their locations, and even then its only running at its base 3.4GHz instead of boost 4.9GHz so likely being throttled.
+In their
+Germany location you will get that Ryzen 9 5950X, in their other 2 Europe locations you will get an i9-9900K, in their 2 USA locations you will get a Ryzen 7
+3800X, in their Singapore location its an i7-7700K, and lastly in their Hong Kong location you are getting a Xeon E3-1270V5.
+Just due to the fact that these CPUs are likely throttling and they mislead you with it I would avoid them.

 [ThatNode](https://thatnode.com/hosting/minecraft) : ThatNode offers hosting for about $2.70 per GB of ram with an i9-9900K.
 Their only location is in Germany.
 They do have "unlimited storage" (as long as its things they approve, so probably will yell at you for CoreProtect or DynMap files) which is neat.